 yang zhang spent decades capturing china's underground music scene

-In the 80s and 90s, Chinese youth found an outlet for their anger in rock and heavy metal.
+In the 80s and 90s, as the government cracked down on dissident, Chinese youth found an outlet for their anger in rock and heavy metal.
 Photographer Yang Zhang captured the nascent scene in all its revolutionary spirit.

 No!
 (Miserable Faith), Yang Zhang, 1999.

 If something’s not allowed, it only becomes more alluring.
 This is especially true with rock and metal music in China.
 After the student-led Tiananmen Square Protests of 1989, the scene was driven underground by the government, out of fear that loud music would encourage young people to revolt.
 The move created something of a catch 22.
 Chinese kids found an outlet for their anger in the condemned genre — and found themselves increasingly angry as political forces tried to quash the scene entirely.
 Never mind making it into the Rock ‘n’ Roll Hall of Fame — these kids were enduring squalid living conditions and juggling multiple jobs just to make ends meet as young musicians.

 Yang Zhang turned 20 in 1996, when he moved to Beijing.
 He spent his college years documenting the bands he gigged and pursued fame with in China’s rock ‘n’ roll epicenter.
 As Zhang explains to i-D, at a recent exhibition of his photography and film — EVOLUTION: About the Survival and Growth of Underground Musicians in China, curated by Xiaojuan Xie — it’s hard to teach yourself music if you can’t hear what it’s supposed to sound like.